ActivitySim/activitysim/docs/examples.rst

 The default multiprocessed example is configured to run with two processors and chunking training: ``num_processes: 2``, ``chunk_size: 0``, and ``chunk_training_mode: training``.
 Additional more performant configurations are included and commented out in the example settings file.
 For example, the 100 percent sample full scale multiprocessing example
-- ``example_gondor_full`` - was run on a Windows Server machine with 28 cores and 256GB RAM with the configuration below.
+- ``prototype_mtc_full`` - was run on a Windows Server machine with 28 cores and 256GB RAM with the configuration below.
 The default setup runs with ``chunk_training_mode: training`` since no chunk cache file is present.
 To run the example significantly faster, try ``chunk_training_mode: disabled`` if the machine has sufficient RAM, or try ``chunk_training_mode: production``.
 To configure ``chunk_training_mode: production``, first configure chunking as